Block Management, Facilities Management, Commercial & Residental, Small blocks service

-Don’t assume timber walls are non-structural, once Ringley had to prop up floors in a 1980’s timber framed building after a leaseholder removed the wall between the kitchen and living room one sunday afternoon.
+NEVER assume timber walls are not structural, once we had to stabilise floors in a 1980’s timber framed building after an unsuspecting owner removed the wall between the kitchen and living room.

-- Will your proposed alterations affect any face of the building (changing a window/door, putting a skylight in etc.)?
+- affect any face of the building (window/door/skylight etc..)?

-- Will your proposed alterations remove any part of any wall (internal, external or partition wall)?
+- remove any part of any wall (internal, external or partition wall)?

-- Will your proposed alterations increase the amount of waste water/sewerage leaving the flat?
+- increase the amount of waste water/sewerage?
 (E.g. new kitchen, bathroom, toilet, show etc.)

-- Will your proposed alterations involve any modification to a communal service?
-(E.g. removing a radiator attached to a communal heating system, re-routing a communal waste pipe.)
+- modify a communal service?
+(E.g. remove a radiator on a communal heating system, re-route a communal waste pipe.)

-Most leases have a covenant requiring the lessee to register sub-lettings or seek landlord’s consent to rent out their property.
-The costs of complying with the sub-letting clause and registering tenancies is an administration charge under Schedule 11 of the 2002 Act.
+Most leases have a covenant requiring the owner to register any sub-let, and/or seek landlord’s consent to rent out their property.
+The cost of complying with the sub-letting clause and registering tenancies is an administration charge under Schedule 11 of the 2002 Act.

-3. Consultation & recovery of money towards big works
+3. Consultation & raising money for big works

-Since 1985 the law says the landlord has to consult service charge payers where ‘qualifying works’ exceed £250.
+The 1985 Act requires landlords to consult service charge payers when ‘qualifying works’ exceed £250.
 And, if they don’t, recovery is limited to £250 per payee.

 The Daejan case in 2013 gave some relief as it widened the scope for a landlord to claim a retrospective dispensation where a consultation process was absent or flawed.

-4. Forfeiture, leaseholders are protected, until a breach is established
+4. Forfeiture, leaseholders are protected until a breach is proven

 Forfeiture is the name given to the process whereby a landlord seeks to bring a lease to an end and take back possession of a property, effectively dispossessing the lessee.